Training Courses & Workshops

 Upcoming Online Classes & Workshops

-Pass Point Setting & Adverse Impact (Wednesday 10/13/21 10AM - 12PM Pacific, Registration $40): In this two-hour workshop, participants will learn how to set defensible exam pass points.
+Pass Point Setting & Adverse Impact (Dates TBA, 10:00AM - 12:00PM Pacific, Registration $50): In this two-hour workshop, participants will learn how to set defensible exam pass points.
 Topics to be discussed include: pass point considerations; adverse impact and diversity; test reliability and precision; and test utility/validity.
 Alternative methods for pass point setting will also be discussed (e.g., Angoff method).

-Multiple-Choice Item Writing (Wednesday 10/27/21 10AM - 12PM Pacific, Registration $40): In this two-hour workshop, participants will learn how to write and edit quality multiple choice test items.
+Multiple-Choice Item Writing (Dates TBA, 9:00AM - 11:00AM Pacific, Registration $50): In this two-hour workshop, participants will learn how to write and edit quality multiple choice test items.
 Topics to be discussed include: multiple choice terminology; item formats; item difficulty levels; item writing clues and errors; and face validity.
 The instructor will also present strategies to help item writers manage the process of developing quality multiple choice items.

-Data Analysis I for HR Professionals (Wednesday 7/14/21 10AM - 2PM Pacific, Registration $75): How we analyze data and present the data graphically will vary depending upon the type of rating scale used to assess a variable.
-Hence, the primary focus of this half-day workshop will be the identification/classification of the four variable types: nominal, ordinal, interval, and ratio variables.
-Topics to be discussed include: data analysis terminology, identifying rating scales and variables, and data collection and sampling techniques.
+Data Analysis for HR Professionals (Dates TBA, 8:30AM - 12:00PM Pacific (two half days, Registration $175): The primary focus of this workshop will be the identification/classification of the four variable types: nominal, ordinal, interval, and ratio variables, and how the variable types will determine the proper statistical analysis to use and how to graphically present your data.
+Topics to be discussed include: data analysis terminology, identifying rating scales and variables, data collection and sampling techniques, and how to present your data graphically and in reports.
 The instructor will also lead a discussion on the ethical use and presentation of data.
 The course consists of lectures, group discussions, video presentations, and structured group exercises.
+Instructor: Brian Moritsch, M.A.